 Benefit adjustment: Benefits are adjusted for inflation every 3 years, subject to an actuarial review.

-Old-age grant: A lump sum is paid equal to six times average weekly covered earnings for each 50-week period of contributions.
+Old-age grant: A lump sum of six times the average weekly covered earnings is paid for each 50-week period of contributions.

 Permanent Disability Benefits